The Gyrodyne Helicopter

 |

-Now docked in the
+Now docked on the

-Sabine River near downtown Orange, Texas, the former U.S. naval destroyer USS ORLECK is the
+shipyard of her birth in in Orange, Texas, the former U.S. naval destroyer

-representative of so much:
+USS ORLECK is the representative of so much:

 -

-The ship building heritage of the city of
+The ship building heritage of the

 -